 The Dell U2518D is a bit better than the Dell U2715H.
 The Dell U2518D has HDR support and performs decently in this mode.
 On the other hand, the Dell U2715H is slightly larger and has a lower input lag which makes it very responsive which is great for gaming.

 The Dell U2518D is much better than the LG 27UD58-B. The Dell U2518D supports HDR whereas the LG 27UD58-B does not.
 The Dell U2518D has better motion blur for slightly better gaming and significantly better ergonomics that allow you to place it more comfortably.
-The Dell U2518D can get brighter and this great for office use.
+The Dell U2518D can get brighter, and this is great for office use.
 On the other hand, the LG 27UD58-B has a better resolution which makes it slightly better for those who seek the extra detail.
 Also, the LG 27UD58-B has better input lag and better refresh rate.